 This is the gravest mistake of all fettuccine fails.
 Gluten-free pasta tends to be less forgiving than regular pasta and can go from hard in the center to mushy in a matter of minutes.

 The cook time on the back of the package isn’t always accurate.
 To cover your bases, set a timer for 2 minutes shy of the time called for.
 Taste a few noodles at this time.
 You want to drain them at the point that they’re al dente—the pasta should have a slight bite but not be overly stiff.
 Remember that the pasta will continue to steam slightly as it cools, and especially if you’re throwing it back in a pot with some sauce, you’ll want to air on the side of caution, i.e. undercooked.

 I adding gluten-free pasta to hot liquid, like my Jewish Chicken Noodle Soup, you also want to make sure to undercook the noodles, as you won’t be draining them from the hot liquid and they will continue to cook even off the stove.

 6. They let the pasta hang out in the colander.

 Not only does letting the pasta sit in a colander put you at risk for continued cooking and eventual Mushtown, USA, but it’s also the second stage when your pasta is most likely to stick together.
 Transfer it immediately back to the pot (or, preferably, a mixing bowl), and add the sauce.
 At the very least, toss it with a tablespoon of olive oil if your sauce isn’t ready yet.

 7. They don’t use enough sauce.

 Have you made any of these mistakes?
-Or had any other unpleasant results with GF pasta?
+Or had any other unpleasant results with gluten-free pasta?
 Got any more tips to share?
 Let me know in the comments section!